$T\bar T$ deformation on multiquantum mechanics and regenesis: Abstract

 \section{Abstract}

-We study the $T\bar T$ deformation on a multi-quantum mechanical systems.
-By introducing the dynamical coordinate transformation, we obtain the deformed theory as well as the solution.
-We further study the thermo-field-double state under the $T\bar T$ deformation on these systems, including conformal quantum mechanical system, the Sachdev-Ye-Kitaev model, and the model satisfying Eigenstate Thermalization Hypothesis.
-We find common regenesis phenomena where the signal injected into one local system can regenerate from the other local system.
-From the bulk picture, we study the deformation on Jackiw-Teitelboim gravity governed by Schwarzian action and find that the regenesis phenomena here are not related to the causal structure of semi-classical wormhole.
+We study the $T\bar T$ deformation on multiquantum mechanical systems.
+By introducing dynamical coordinate transformation, we reformulate the one-dimensional $T\bar T$ deformation of generic quantum mechanical systems, which is consistent with the previous proposal in the literature.
+We further study the thermo-field-double state under the $T\bar T$ deformation on these systems, which include the conformal quantum mechanical system, the Sachdev-Ye-Kitaev model, and the model satisfying eigenstate thermalization hypothesis.
+We find common regenesis phenomena in which the signal injected into one local system can regenerate from the other local system.
+From the $AdS_2/CFT_1$ perspective, we study the deformation of Jackiw-Teitelboim gravity governed by Schwarzian action and find that these regenesis phenomena are realized by exchanging boundaries graviton via the nonlocal $T\bar T$ coupling.